lucav76/Fibry/README.md

 Fibry
 ===

-Fibry is an experimental Actor System built to be simple and flexible to use.
+Fibry is an experimental Actor System built to be simple and flexible.
 Hopefully it will also be fun to use.
-Fibry is the the **first Java Actor System using fibers from [Project Loom](https://openjdk.java.net/projects/loom/)**.
+Fibry is the **first Java Actor System using fibers from [Project Loom](https://openjdk.java.net/projects/loom/)**, however it also works with threads.

 Project Loom is an OpenJDK project that is expected to bring fibers (green threads) and continuations (co-routines) to Java.
 Fibry works from any version of Java **starting from Java 8**, but you will need to use Loom if you want to leverage the power of fibers.